Learning-to-Optimize with PAC-Bayesian Guarantees: Theoretical Considerations and Practical Implementation

-Since the prior will be data-dependent, yet has to be independent of the data set that is used in the PAC-Bayesian learning procedure in Section~\ref{Subsec:Compute_Posterior}, we have to split the data set $\rvec{D}$ into independent parts $\rvec{D}_{\rm{prior}}$, $\rvec{D}_{\rm{val}}$, $\rvec{D}_{\rm{train}}$ and $\rvec{D}_{\rm{test}}$, where $\rvec{D}_{\rm{prior}}$ and $\rvec{D}_{\rm{val}}$ are used for the construction of the prior distribution, $\rvec{D}_{\rm{train}}$ is used for the PAC-Bayesian learning step, and $\rvec{D}_{\rm{test}}$ is the test set to evaluate the performance, that is, it is only needed for the experiments.
-Nevertheless, for notational simplicity, we will use the generic $\rvec{D}$, implicitly assuming the above partitioning.
-As the data set is \emph{fixed} now, it will be described by the corresponding \emph{realization} $D = \{\theta_1, ..., \theta_N\}$ of the random variable $\rvec{D} = \{\rvec{S}_1, ..., \rvec{S}_N\}$. \begin{Rem} Through the choice of the sampling algorithm, the concrete learning procedure described here mainly applies to the case $\space{H} = \R^d$, $d \in \N$.
+Since the prior has to be independent of the data set that is used in the PAC-Bayesian step, we split the data set $\notation{\rvData}$ into independent parts $\notation{\rvData}_{\rm{prior}}$, $\notation{\rvData}_{\rm{val}}$, $\notation{\rvData}_{\rm{train}}$ and $\notation{\rvData}_{\rm{test}}$, where $\notation{\rvData}_{\rm{prior}}$ and $\notation{\rvData}_{\rm{val}}$ are used for the construction of the prior distribution, $\notation{\rvData}_{\rm{train}}$ is used for the PAC-Bayesian learning step, and $\notation{\rvData}_{\rm{test}}$ is the test set which is only needed for the experiments.
+Nevertheless, for notational simplicity, we will use the generic $\notation{\rvData}$, implicitly assuming the above partitioning. \begin{Rem} Through the choice of the sampling algorithm, the concrete learning procedure described here mainly applies to the case $\notation{\hypSpace} = \R^d$, $d \in \N$.
 Nevertheless, the general methodology is still applicable to other Polish spaces, if this choice can be adjusted accordingly. \end{Rem}